robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

    python -m robot.libdoc --format xml MyLibrary MyLibrary.spec python -m robot.libdoc --format xml:html MyLibrary MyLibrary.xml

+The spec file format may be changed slightly between Robot Framework major releases.
+To make it easier for external tools to know how to interpret spec files, the spec file root element has a dedicated `specversion` attribute.
+It was added in Robot Framework 3.2 with value `2` and earlier spec files can be considered to have version `1`.
+The spec version will be incremented in the future if and when changes are made.

 .. note:: The `xml:html` format and automatically using it if the output
           file extension is :file:`*.libspec` are new features in Robot Framework 3.2.